Redherring32/OpenTendo/README.md

 Since this project is open-source you may do as you like with it, whether that is to make boards for personal use, sell replacement NES boards, or to use the provided info for further custom PCB work/designs.

 Note: At this point in time, any and all motherboards will require the use of an original CPU, PPU*, and CIC Lockout chip to function.
-These are the only three parts that are custom and have no available replacement, the rest can be replaced with modern easily available parts.
+These are the only three parts that are custom and have no available replacement, the rest can be replaced with modern, and or easily available parts.

 The following peripherals/parts are also planned to be Reverse-Engineered: